 And the next day told the parson that he was going to visit the diocese.

 He said he could not be a priest anymore because he let God down.

 Because he allowed his flock to turn against God's commandments.

 Because he did not react when the village did not observe, "Love your neighbor as yourself".
 Because he looked at his parishioners when they, as in a horrible nightmare, forgot about, "Do not do unto others what you do not want others to do unto you", and he did not react.

 Because he never mentioned in his sermons that it also concerned their Jewish neighbors.

 That is why he felt complicit in the murder of Katz and unworthy to be a priest.

-In the diocese, they convinced him that if he did not lose his faith, he could serve him in a different way.
+In the diocese, they convinced him that if he did not lose faith in God, he

-In this way, he found himself with the Capuchin Brothers.
+In this way, he found himself with the order of the Capuchins Brothers.

 And he stayed there until death...